ksuess/transmogrify.wordpress/README.txt

   Plone.

 * Wordpress' "categories" and "tags" are lumped together as Plone "tags".

-* Wordpress' square-bracket pseudo-tags are not yet handled.

 * Image sources are currently updated with path-based links even if the site is configured to link by UID.